 It's only fitting that I dedicate my 100th blog post to the great David Berlinski; mathematician, writer, polymath and probably the single most dangerous heretic alive today.

-With a fiercely talented and mathematically trained mind, Berlinski has earned the scorn of establishment academia as he questions the most basic assumptions upon which disciplines such as physics and evolutionary biology currently rest.
+With a fiercely talented and mathematically trained mind, Berlinski has become the scourge of establishment academics as he questions the most basic assumptions upon which disciplines such as physics and evolutionary biology currently rest.
 The reason he is such a threat to the status quo is that he identifies and calls out the articles of scientific faith which are cunningly disguised as settled facts...plus he's just a lot smarter than they are.

 Perhaps being the child of Holocaust refugees has something to do with Berlinski's uncanny ability to sniff out patterns of thought and systems of belief that masquerade as established scientific principles, despite their being nothing of the kind.
 Probably the best example of this surgical separation of what we know from what we think can be found in The Devil's Delusion, Berlinski's masterful deconstruction of “scientific” atheism.
 As a secular Jew, Berlinski doesn't argue for or against the existence of any First Cause or Creator; instead he merely exposes the many, many questions left unanswered by astrophysics and evolutionary biology by deflating their claims to know an awful lot more than they actually do.

 This is why Berlinski invokes the ire of so many “rational” people within the scientific community: he dares to confront academia's pontificating pomposity as it ironically assumes the role of a modern priesthood, pronouncing its rationalist writ on anything and everything it encounters, no matter how preposterous and illogical its ideas might seem.
 Berlinski's forensic assault on our modern religion of rationality is often discomfiting because it lays bare the startling inadequacy of so many ideas we merely assume to be unassailable.